mobiusklein/bioinformatics-web-technology-workshop-2015/lecture-3-event-driven-programming/slides.md

 ### Lecture 3 - Event Driven Programming and AJAX

-### Pragma - jQuery & other "Wrappers"
+### jQuery & other "Wrappers"
 Rarely if ever use the built-in methods over `jQuery` and other wrapping APIs.
 Assume I am using `jQuery` through the `$` variable unless I say otherwise.

-### Pragma - Servers and Requests
+### Servers and Requests
 Starting this week, I am going to be using simple CGI scripts written in `Python` for some more advanced examples.

-If you download the lectures from [https://github.com/mobiusklein/bioinformatics-web-technology-workshop-2015] and store them in a directory `workshop`, you can run them locally like this:
+If you download the lectures from https://github.com/mobiusklein/bioinformatics-web-technology-workshop-2015 and store them in a directory `workshop`, you can run them locally like this:
 ```bash
 cd workshop/lecture-3-event-driven-programming
 python -m CGIHTTPServer # Python 2.X